 One of the most satisfying elements of the job was the huge variety of brands that I worked with, helping to promote their businesses through well-thought-out creative projects that we knew our readership would immediately respond to.
 I loved getting close to the dedicated and loyal readership, couples all over the country who trusted us to guide them through one of the most important stages of their lives.
 After eight years in the job, it was still just as fascinating and inspiring .
 It also helped me to achieve the long-held dream of becoming a published author.
 June 2018 saw the launch of my debut novel, The Almost Wife, with a follow-up, What I Didn’t Say, published in October the same year.

-Today I write for other leading titles including The Sunday Times Style, The Mail On Sunday‘s YOU magazine, The Telegraph, the Tatler Weddings Guide, Glamour and Stella magazine.
-I am also one of the Mail on Sunday’s regular fiction and non-fiction book reviewers.
+Today I write for other leading titles including The Sunday Times Style, The Mail On Sunday‘s YOU magazine, The Telegraph, the Tatler Weddings Guide, Glamour, Stella magazine and Harper’s Bazaar.

 I split my time between London and the Cotswolds where I live with my husband and two daughters.